DarrenWillows/-Reverse-Playlist-Order-for-YouTube/README.md

 # -Reverse-Playlist-Order-for-YouTube

+To use it you will need a userscript manager, like Tampermonkey or Greasemonkey.

 Creates a button on your playlists which allows you to reverse the order of the videos.
 Based on the Standalone YouTube Plus Reverse Playlist that is now dead.